 Knee pain can be common at any stage of your life whether you are active and healthy or live a more sedentary lifestyle.
-If you experience knee pain, the best course of action is to first book an assessment with a Chartered Physiotherapist.
+If you experience knee pain, the best course of action is to first book an online assessment with a Chartered Physiotherapist.
 Physiotherapy advice, exercises and therapy can quickly resolve your knee pain and can decrease the chances of it returning.
 At Next Level Physiotherapy Cork, our aim is to educate patients on their injury.
 We discuss why it happened, the expected recovery time and establish a manageable treatment plan.
 Our collaborative approach is proven to ensure a positive outcome.

 How does the knee joint work and what’s in it?

 Understanding the knee joint is critical in managing your pain and performing exercises efficiently.
 The knee is a hinge joint and has two movements.
 It brings the heel up towards the bum (flexion) and straightens the knee out (extension).
 The knee joint is made up of the thigh bone (femur) and shin bone (tibia).
 On front of these two bones, at the joint, is your knee cap (patella).
 In between these bones are lots of different structures such as ligaments, cartilage, meniscus and bursa’s.
 All help to keep the joint supple, strong and stable.
 When walking, approximately 1.5 times your body weight goes through the knee joint and, when running, it can be anywhere from 5-10 times.
 That’s why it is essential to maintain a healthy weight and have strong muscles when exercising.
-The government have useful guides on reaching a healthy weight on their website.
+The HSE have useful guides on reaching a healthy weight on their website.